 \section{Abstract}

 The \textit{Bell colouring graph}~$\BG$ of a graph~$G$ is the graph whose vertices are the partitions of the vertex set of~$G$ into independent sets, with an edge between two partitions if and only if one can be obtained from the other by changing the part of a single vertex of~$G$.
-Given a natural number~$k$, the \textit{Bell~$k$-colouring graph}~$\BlG$ and the \textit{upper-Bell~$k$-colouring graph}~$\BuG$ are the induced subgraphs of~$\BG$ consisting of all partitions with at most~$k$ parts and at least~$k$ parts, respectively.
+Given a natural number~$k$, the \textit{Bell~$k$-colouring graph}~$\BlG$ and the \textit{upper Bell~$k$-colouring graph}~$\BuG$ are the induced subgraphs of~$\BG$ consisting of all partitions with at most~$k$ parts and at least~$k$ parts, respectively.

 We determine precisely when two finite graphs have isomorphic Bell colouring graphs.
-In particular, we show that every~$n$-vertex graph~$G$ with no vertices of degree~$n-1$ is uniquely determined by its Bell colouring graph~$\mathcal{B}(G)$, and by its upper-Bell colouring graph~$\BuG$ if~$k\leq n-2$.
-We also show that every~$n$-vertex graph with maximum degree~$\Delta(G)< \frac{1}{9}n-\frac{1}{3}$ is uniquely determined by its Bell~$k$-colouring graph~$\BlG$ if~$k>\chi(G)$.
+In particular, we show that every~$n$-vertex graph~$G$ with no vertices of degree~$n-1$ can be reconstructed from its Bell colouring graph~$\mathcal{B}(G)$, and from its upper-Bell colouring graph~$\BuG$ if~$k\leq n-2$.
+We also show that every~$n$-vertex graph with maximum degree~$\Delta(G)< \frac{1}{9}n-\frac{1}{3}$ can be reconstructed from its Bell~$k$-colouring graph~$\BlG$ if~$k>\chi(G)$.
 By taking graph complements, each of these results can be restated in terms of partitions into cliques.